awkena/panGenomeBreedr/docs/reference/gene_coord_gff.md

-# Get the genomic range of a candidate gene using the Sobic ID from a gff file.
+# Get the genomic range of a candidate gene using the Sobic ID from a GFF file (local)

-Get the genomic range of a candidate gene using the Sobic ID from a gff file.
+Get the genomic range of a candidate gene using the Sobic ID from a GFF file (local)

 ## Usage